Great White Shark - Carcharodon carcharias

 Scientists have been studying Great White Sharks around the Farallon Islands and Ano Nuevo State Park.

-For more information about sharks see the Sharks page.
+For more information about other local sharks see the Sharks page.

 ...link